tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you want to live in Japan,
 writing Japanese is going to be important.
-Otherwise, only learn writing if you're passionate about it.
+Otherwise, only learn to write if you're passionate about it.
 These days the ability to produce kanji from memory isn't nearly as important as it used to be.
 Most people type on their phones or computers, and typing is done phonetically.